koffeine/rollup-plugin-postcss/README.md

 - Sourcemap support
 	- Only generates and saves sourcemap when requested by the configuration
 	- Generates correct sourcemap file that traces back to the original imported file
-	- Makes sources relative to cwd
+	- Makes sources relative to cwd by default, but this can be overridden with a custom sourcemapPathTransform function

 ## Installation